Plain English

 Whale watching (13F tracking)

-Whale watching is tracking what large institutional investors (called "whales") are buying and selling by reading their …
+Whale watching is tracking what large institutional investors (called "whales" because of their size) are buying and sel…

 Macro